AfonsohsS/CloudKitDash/README.md

 # CloudKitDash

-This app is an exemple which we use the basics classes and methods of the CloudKit.
+This application is an example of using CloudKit's basic classes and methods.

-If you want more detail about this exemple or you want to learn more about CloudKit, you can find more information in http://www.formasterminds.com
+If you want more details about this example or want to know more about CloudKit, you can find more information in http://www.formasterminds.com

 iOS Apps for Masterminds

 4th Edition

 ISBN: 978-1724466440